 Workflow for a Code-Aster simulation

 There are many ways to perform the sequence of a simulation: preparing the geometry, creating the mesh, analysing the model, postprocessing.
-And perhaps you wish also to fill in software-driven a template for a report with your analysis results.
+And perhaps you wish also to fill in in a software-driven manner a template for your report with the analysis results...

-Moreover if you use a different mesher and postprocessing tool then you even do not need Salome.
-But you must procure translators for the mesh conversion and/or for reading Code-Aster's output files or you must insert suitable code in the Code-Aster command file to procure for the translation.
+We presume that you have installed SalomeMeca.
+If you use a different mesher and postprocessing tool you must procure translators for the mesh conversion and/or for reading Code-Aster's output files.
+Or you may insert suitable python commands in the Code-Aster command file to procure for the translation.

 1. Start SalomeMeca (or Salome):

-The path where runSalomeMeca and the other programs reside may be different in your installation.
+The path where salome and the other programs reside may be different in your installation.

 2. In Salome (or SalomeMeca) open the Geometry module